Meet Great Teachers of Famous Artists

 September and October are the months when students return to school or university.
 The experience of education and our memories of it are shaped by the people who can make school fun, or on the contrary, hell.
-Let’s focus on the positives and take a closer look at great teachers, who eventually were surpassed by their students, but without whom those student-artists might never have achieved success.
+Let’s focus on the positives and take a closer look at great teachers, who eventually were surpassed by their students, but without whom those student-artists might have never achieved success.

-Cormon was one of the leading historical painters in France.
+Fernand Cormon was one of the leading historical painters in France.
 He had been taught by Alexandre Cabanel and since his style was liked by the French Salon, he decided to open his own art school.
 His Atelier Cormon started around 1880s and attracted many prodigious students.
 He tried to train them in the art of historical painting accepted by the Salon, but a few of his students were not susceptible to this teaching.
 Among these disobedient students were Henri de Toulouse-Lautrec, Émile Bernard and Vincent van Gogh.

 Charles de Steuben

 Charles Auguste Guillaume Steuben was a German-French baron who painted and made lithographs in the Romantic style.
-His father was a captain and when Charles was twelve they traveled to St Petersburg, where Charles attended drawing classes at the Art Academy.
+His father was a captain and when little Charles was 12 they traveled to St Petersburg, where he attended drawing classes at the Academy.
 Thanks to his connections he could move to Paris where he studied at the prestigious École Nationale Supérieure des Beaux-Arts from such great teachers as Jacques-Louis David.
 His debut in the Salon ensured a career for him, yet the unstable financial situation forced him to also establish an art school.
 He was a teacher of Gustave Courbet, however Courbet couldn’t stand the traditional ways of teaching and painting that Steuben offered, so he quickly left.

 José Guadalupe Posada